abhi93shekJha/python_concepts/multithreading_and_multiprocessing.md

 ### Stack
 - To access data in LIFO manner.
-- Generaly methods are placed in stack in order of their execution.
+- Generally methods are placed in stack in order of their execution.
 - And the local variables contained in the methods.

 ### Process